-In keeping with guidelines from the Arkansas Department of Health and our Board of Trustees, we are planning to offer the Razorgrad Institute for Success and Engagement as a mixed-format experience this August.
+We are planning to offer the Razorgrad Institute for Success and Engagement in-person with appropriate safety protocols, pending additional guidance from the Arkansas Department of Health and our Board of Trustees.
 All nominated students will be updated with session details and additional information.

 If you have any questions at all, please reach out to the office of graduate student support at firstname.lastname@example.org or 479-575-7308.
 We are standing by to help.

 “My favorite session was the personal pitches at the end of the week.
 I felt a huge relief to be able to share my story so openly with peers and the deans, and really enjoyed hearing the stories of everyone, too.
 I felt a new sense of inspiration afterwards.”
 2020 RISE Participant